henriquemtn/data-structure/README.md

 ## 📌 Contribution
 If you want to contribute with improvements or add more algorithms, feel free to open a PR! 🚀

-## 📜 License
-This project is under the MIT License - see the [LICENSE](LICENSE) file for more details.